jault3/ProcessTutorial/README.md

 Requirements
 ------------
-Redis
-Postgres
-Java 7
+Redis (clone the git repository and 'nohup /<path>/<to>/<redis>/src/redis-server &') Postgres (version 9.3 was used for the project although earlier version will likely work) Java 7

 Instructions (for Linux/Mac)
 ----------------------------
 * Clone this repository
 * Make sure redis is running
-* Make sure postgres is running (a user named 'se3800' and password 'v738T4*2anoco82r3' is required)
+* Make sure postgres is running (a schema named 'se3800' and a user named 'se3800' and password 'v738T4*2anoco82r3' is required)
 * Open terminal and navigate the to root of the project
 * Run './gradlew fatJar' which compiles the project into one big jar file
 * Run './gradlew migrate' which will setup your database tables